 Calories are units of energy that you derive from foods and drinks and when you take fewer calories than you burn, you attain a calorie deficit.

-Resting Energy Expenditure (REE): This refers to the calories body uses at rest for carrying out functions such as breathing and blood circulation.
+Resting Energy Expenditure (REE): This refers to the calories the body uses at rest for carrying out functions such as breathing and blood circulation.

-Activity Energy Expenditure: This indicates the calories one utilizes during activities like exercise and non-exercise related activities like doing household chores.
+Activity Energy Expenditure: This indicates the calories one utilizes during activities like exercise and non-exercise-related activities like doing household chores.

 If a person provides the body with fewer calories than it needs to support these vital components of calorie expenditure, you set your body into a calorie deficit state.
 Doing so regularly for long duration results in weight loss.
 On the contrary, one will gain weight if you consistently give the body more calories than it requires to support these vital functions.
 This is called a calorie surplus state.